 Jane Maupin Bynon

-Jane began her career as conservation project manager and chief conservator for English Heritage’s Werhner Collection now displayed at Ranger’s House in Greenwich Park, England.
+Jane began her career as conservation project manager and chief conservator for English Heritage’s Wernher Collection now displayed at Ranger’s House in Greenwich Park, England.
 She later carried out individual treatments for the Museum of London and worked on a team of conservators to uncover two overlapping decorative and figurative wall paintings hidden by decades of overpaint at The Royal Academy of Arts, London.

 Upon moving back to the United States Jane was recruited to help assess and treat objects at The Tennessee State Museum, Nashville, TN.
 She later served as Collections Conservator at Vizcaya Museum in Miami where Jane managed conservation projects, assisted in grant writing, wrote conservation guidelines for the collection, carried out treatments and advised on all conservation related activities for the historic house museum.